Lasserini/world-in-flames/README.md

     - **Price and duration information** provides necessary support information for potential clients.

-### 2.2 Futures left to implement
+### 2.2 Features left to implement
 - The factual information could be clearer (and have more numbers).
 - Add a visual element with a thermometer to replace the Disaster Strikes in x wrong guesses counter.
-- Consider if FontAwesome icons would improve the Rules & About boxes.
+- Add a feature that ensures a user doesn't get the same Hidden word again in the current session.

 ## 3. Technologies Used